CHAPTER THIRTY-THREE—LEADS

 “This one generates plant matter from their body,” Yeun said.
 “Can you believe it?
 And it’s not just leaves.
 They can create large projections that take on a variety of forms like vines and branches, which they can move as easily as their own original limbs.
 They’re crossing whole genetic domains!
 And Compatible MBE is only stimulating genes these individuals already possess.
 We didn’t introduce foreign genetic material.”

 “Oh,” James said, considering the incubator, his hackles raising.
 “Why didn’t you start trying to duplicate that one, if it’s the one that interests you the most?”
-Empetrum obviously did what it wanted, so why wasn’t Yeun plowing forward, like Benson?
+Empetrum obviously did what it wanted.

 “That Compatibility is complex and still poorly understood,” Yeun said.
 “I pick at its mysteries in my free time, and while it doesn’t seem to bother its natural bearer much from what I’ve observed, when introduced to another system, it either completely doesn’t take, or it becomes extremely volatile.
-If I can help it, I’m not letting it anywhere near another human system until I’ve uncovered more about what makes it tick.”
+I’m not keen on letting it anywhere near another human system until I’ve uncovered more about what makes it tick.”

 James cringed.

-“Oh, let me show you the modulators,” Yeun said, waving him toward the door.
-James followed.
+“Let me show you the modulators.”
+Yeun waved him toward the door.
+James followed, apprehensive.

-In the main area of Yeun’s lab stood an illuminated shelf with electrical devices on clear polymer frames.
-James had barely noticed them when Benson had dropped him off, still too shaken from his fight with Heather.
+In the main area of Yeun’s lab stood an illuminated shelf with electrical devices mounted on clear polymer frames.
+James had barely noticed them when Benson had dropped him off, still too shaken from his argument with Heather.

 “These are the devices that drive Compatibility technology,” Yeun said.
-“Hill and Olsson developed a pair of sera that are entered into these devices, one that drives the genetic activation, and another that dismantles it upon deactivation, making the Compatible phenotypes manageable and reversible.”
+“Hill and Olsson developed a pair of compounds that are entered into these devices, one that drives the genetic activation, and another that dismantles it upon deactivation, both stabilizing the Compatible phenotypes and making them reversible.”

 “Ah,” James said.

 Yeun wistfully surveyed the modulators, his hands in his lab coat pockets.
-“Soon, we’ll be able to get Non-Comp up and running, if we put our heads together.”
+“Soon, we’ll be able to get Non-Comp up and running, if we put our heads together.
+I’m excited to see what you’ll bring to the project.
+Your neural transfer project really blew me away, you know.”

 James swallowed.
-He stepped away from the shelves, leaning against a nearby counter littered with boxes of pipette tips, compound microscopes, flasks of ethanol and used slides.
+He stepped away from the shelves, leaning against a nearby counter cluttered with boxes of pipette tips, compound microscopes, flasks of ethanol and used slides.

 “Benson’s planning on taking you to see the Compatible recruits,” Yeun went on.
 “He’ll probably want to do that tomorrow, to help this all sink in a little better, get you moving forward, and give our sponsors a status report they’ll like at the meeting.”

-“Oh,” James said.
-He ran a hand through his hair and tried to take a steadying breath, but it was shaky.
+James ran a hand through his hair and tried to take a steadying breath, but it was shaky.
+He told himself he just had to keep moving, try to minimize damage where he could.
+It was the only thing he knew how to do.

 Yeun came over and leaned against the counter beside him, keeping a respectable distance.
 “I know it’s a lot to deal with.
 I can’t imagine what you’re going through right now,” he said, quietly.
 He crossed his arms and considered the floor.
-“What happened with your friend was awful, and I wish it hadn’t happened, but I’m sure the director had his reasons.
+“Personally, I think Alder was way out of line with what he did to your friend from Larkspur, but the director has to be really careful.
 I don’t know how much you’ve heard about the situation in the capital, but it affects us a lot here.
-We could become a target of the Conxence ourselves, if we’re not careful, or if we take too long to bring Non-Comp to a stable form.”
+We could become a target of the Conxence ourselves, if we’re not cautious, or if we take too long to bring Non-Comp to a stable form.
+There have been threats of giving the project to some other lab, even with the breakthroughs we’ve made this year.”

 +